elmjonas/ACDB/Articles/neefjes26_long_range_NN/README.txt

 Ivo Neefjes, Jakub Kubecka, and Jonas Elm

-The following files are included for the H2SO4-H2SO4, H2SO4-CH(NH3)2, and H2SO4-HSO4- collision systems for both the GFN1-xTB and wB97X-3c level of theory:
+The following files are included for the H2SO4-H2SO4 (SA-SA), H2SO4-CH(NH3)2 (SA-DMA), and H2SO4-HSO4- (SA-BS) collision systems for both the GFN1-xTB and wB97X-3c level of theory:
 - training datasets
 - example AIMNet2 model definition and training configuration files
 - trained AIMNet2, PaiNN and delta-PaiNN models